Electives - General Surgery

 Number of students per rotation: 1

 Course Description: Emergency General Surgery service cares for patients who require a variety of emergency surgical procedures or have conditions that are likely to require emergency surgery in the future.
 Conditions that may call for emergency surgery, such as tears of the gastrointestinal tract, complex skin infections, acute appendicitis, infections of the liver and bile ducts, bowel obstructions.
-The student will function as an intern in the day-to-day care of all in house patients, assist with all operations, see patients in clinic, participate in all conferences, and guide third year medical students regarding their duties.
+The student will participate in the day-to-day care of all in house patients, assist with all operations, see patients in clinic, participate in all conferences, and guide third year medical students regarding their duties.

 Learning Objectives: Upon completion of this rotation all medical students should be able to: